top of page

 Approximately forty years after my cleaning instruction, I married a man with a servant’s heart.
 After he retired, we began sharing the cleaning duties.

 Our individual responsibilities fell into the following categories.
 Helper Husband would do the high dusting, including ceiling fans, vents and air filters.
-I would then dust the furniture and clean the bathrooms.
-Helper Husband would then finish things off by vacuuming and mopping the floors.
+I would then dust the furniture.
+After my dusting was complete, Helper Husband would finish things off by vacuuming and mopping the floors.

 Right, Enough and The Equation

-I struggle with many things, but I suppose my biggest struggle is whether I am doing something correctly.
-I want to get things right.
-Actually, I “need” to get things right.
+I have struggled with many things, but I suppose my biggest struggle was whether I was doing something correctly.
+I wanted to get things right.
+Actually, I needed to get things right.

-Repetitive, tormenting thoughts come frequently.
-Am I making the right choices?
-The right decisions?
-Do I have the right attitudes?
-The right menu?
-The right smile?
+Repetitive, tormenting thoughts came frequently.
+Was I making good choices?
+Wise decisions?
+Did I have godly attitudes?
+The correct menu?
+A welcoming smile?
 The right everything?

-I have found the “right” and “enough” questions combine nicely, with the next question being, “Am I doing the ‘enough’ stuff in the ‘right’ way?”
+I found the right and enough questions combined nicely, with the next question being: Was I doing the ‘enough’ stuff in the ‘right’ way?

-And I realize I deeply embedded the following equations into my heart.
+A realization emerged that I had deeply embedded the following series of equations into my heart.

 Enough + Right = Perfect

-That sounds about “right,” doesn’t it?
-If I do “enough” stuff in the “right” way, I will achieve “perfection.”
+That sounds about right, doesn’t it?
+If I did ‘enough’ stuff in the ‘right’ way, I could achieve ‘perfection.’

-In my heart, this equates to . . .
+In my heart, this equated to . . .

 Love

-Love is my motivation for these equations.
+Love was my motivation for these equations.
 My need for love.
-To be valued and feel secure.
-Safe from the land mines of someone else’s anger and criticism.
+To be valued and to feel secure.
+Safe from the landmines of someone else’s anger and criticism.
 And, above all, to avoid rejection.

 No Rest for the Weary

-As Struggler, I have more questions than answers.
+As Struggler, I had more questions than answers.
 Thus the struggle, I suppose.

-When striving for love, acceptance and approval, there is an ever-present element of second-guessing, which can be never-ending, since there is always something which can be done better or differently.
-This then becomes the focus.
-What has been accomplished fades in the light of what needs revisited, rethought, redone or tweaked, creating tunnel vision.
-I am laser focused on the redo.
-Rest can come after perfection.
-And toiling and striving are perpetuated.
+When striving for love, acceptance and approval, there was an ever-present element of second-guessing, which could be never-ending, since there was always something that could have been done better or differently.
+This then became the focus.
+What was accomplished faded in the light of what needed to be revisited, rethought, redone or tweaked, creating tunnel vision.
+Laser focused on the redo, rest could come after perfection.
+And toiling and striving were perpetuated.

-At some point, I realize perfection is rarely achieved, so I allow myself the indulgence of acknowledging how tired I have become.
-If I ponder this for more than a minute, I permit myself a second contemplation: To consider whether my mode of operation may be flawed.
+At some point, I realized perfection was rarely achieved, so I allowed myself the indulgence of acknowledging how tired I had become.
+If I pondered this for more than a minute, I permitted myself a second contemplation.
+To consider whether my mode of operation may be flawed.

 What if . . .
-I stop trying so hard to please others?
+I stopped trying so hard to please others?

 What if . . .
-I establish healthy boundaries which take me into consideration?
+I established healthy boundaries, which took me into consideration?

-What if . . . my response to a request can include words like “no,” “no thank you,” “not this time,” “put me on the list for next month?”
+What if . . . my response to a request could include words like: “No,” “No thank you,” “Not this time,” “Put me on the list for next month?”

 What if . . .
-I do nothing?
-Will others still like me?
+I didn’t do anything?
+Would others still like me?

 What if . . .
-I stop performing for love, acceptance and approval?
+I stopped performing for love, acceptance and approval?

-Then, I realize there is a deeper issue than the question, “Am I ‘doing’ this right?”
-The core heart issue for me lies in my identity.
+Like a sunrise, I slowly realized there was a deeper issue than the question: Was I ‘doing’ this right?
+The core issue for me had to do with my identity.

-Is not only what I do acceptable, but am I acceptable?
+Was not only what I did acceptable, but was I acceptable?

-Am I acceptable for who I am, not just based on what I do or don’t do?
+Was I acceptable for who I was, not just based on what I did or didn’t do?

-As I give serious thought to various Scriptures ensuring God’s love, I make an all important decision.
+As I gave serious thought to various Scriptures ensuring God’s love, I made an all-important decision.
 To quit.

-Quit . . . being a chameleon, doing whatever it takes to please someone else.
+Quit . . . being a chameleon, doing whatever it took to please someone else.

 Quit . . . striving, toiling and second-guessing.

-I choose love, rest and the security of who I am in Christ.
-And it feels good.
+I chose love, rest, and the security of who I was in Christ.
+And it felt good.
 Really good.

-Yet, after a much needed time of rest from the press of striving, my life feels anemic.
-At least in the striving, there is a sense of purpose.
-I am “doing” something.
-This mindset pumps me up to try again, harder and with more resolve, which starts the cycle all over again.
+Yet, after a much-needed time of rest from the press of striving, my life felt anemic.
+At least in the striving, there was a sense of purpose.
+I was doing something.
+This mindset pumped me up to try again, harder and with more resolve, which started the cycle all over again.
 Sometimes worse than before.

-The introspection wears me out more than anything.
-Amid it all, I hear a cry coming from deep within my heart.
-Would someone please help me off this hamster wheel!
+The introspection wore me out more than anything.
+Amid it all, I heard a cry coming from deep within my heart: Would someone please help me off this hamster wheel!

 Here Comes the Judge

-As Struggler, I do a lot of self-blame, which compounds the existing feelings of guilt, shame and condemnation.
+As Struggler, I did a lot of self-blame, which compounded the existing feelings of guilt, shame and condemnation.

-When something does not go well or someone questions or criticizes me, I figure I messed up.
-I assume I did something wrong.
-My default is it has to be my fault.
+When something did not go well or someone questioned or criticized me, I figured I had messed up.
+I assumed I had done something wrong.
+My default was: It has to be my fault.

-Then, what I call the “If Onlys” begin.
+Then, what I call the “If Onlys” began.

 If only . . .
 I had not said this or done that.